Erroneous1/sqlpp11-connector-odbc/README.md

 __Compiler:__
 sqlpp11-connector-odbc makes use of C++11 and requires a recent compiler and STL.
 The following compilers are known to compile the test programs:
   * g++-7.2.0 on Arch Linux as of 2017-10-25
+  * Visual Studio on Windows 7 using LLVM toolset as of 2017-10-29

 __C++ SQL Layer:__
 sqlpp11-connector-odbc depends on sqlpp11 (https://github.com/rbock/sqlpp11).